 3. You Drank Something That's Disturbing Your Sleep

-Sometimes what you ingested earlier in the day can affect your shut-eye.
-"Alcohol is a prime offender here," says Dr. Bazil.
+Sometimes what you ate or drank earlier in the day can affect your shut-eye.
+"Alcohol is a prime offender here," Dr. Bazil says.
 "You may think it helps you sleep, but your sleep is not as efficient, and you may be waking or partly waking during the night without knowing it."

 The other major culprit?
 Caffeine.
 Sipping java may help keep you alert and on your toes during the day, but it might also be sabotaging your sleep at night.
 That's because caffeine stays in your system hours after you've had your cup of joe, which could cause problems with falling and staying asleep, according to the National Sleep Foundation.